 Measure the length and width of each roof section in feet, then multiply together to get the square footage.

-If you are unable to crawl on the roof, you can estimate by measuring the roof’s footprint and finding its square footage.
+If you are unable to crawl on the roof, you can estimate a simple roof by measuring the roof’s footprint and finding its square footage.
 Multiply the footprint square footage by the multiplier for your roof pitch to find the actual square footage of the roof.
 Use our roof pitch calculator to find the pitch of your roof.

 For more complex roofs with many peaks and sections, find the square footage of each roof section and add them all together to find the total square footage.
 In most cases, you will want to add about 10% to the total for waste.
 You may also want to have some material left over after the roof is installed.

 Common Metal Roof Sheet Sizes